wakkihaya/neurotechjp/src/md/en/blog/ryan-kernel.md

 &nbsp;

-The demo by [Neuralink](https://neuralink.com/), a company led by Elon Musk, left its mark on the world this past year.
-[The Link](https://neuralink.com/approach/#:~:text=The%20Link,to%20an%20implant%2C%20the%20Link.), an implantable chip they are developing, is an invasive BCI, which requires surgery.
-Though invasive BCIs have unique strengths, the invasive nature limits its use cases to medical applications with current regulations.

-On the other hand, non-invasive BCIs — not requiring invasive surgeries — are better suited for the general market.
 The company leading the charge in non-invasive BCIs is [Kernel](https://www.kernel.com/).
 Developing at a remarkable pace, Kernel has reached incredible heights in terms of funding and technology.
-When it comes to invasive BCIs, Neuralink is most famous, but Kernel is making its name known as a big player in the non-invasive market.

 We interviewed [Ryan Field](https://www.linkedin.com/in/ryanmfield/), CTO of Kernel, about his thoughts on the development, current state, and future of non-invasive BCIs.

 &nbsp;